How To Stop Kennel Cough In Dogs – Treatment & Prevention

 The most common clinical sign that your dog might be infected is a nonproductive dry, hacking cough.

-This dry cough often can have a high pitch sound due to swelling and inflammation of the larynx, tonsils and vocal cords.
+This dry cough often can have a high pitched sound due to swelling and inflammation of the larynx, tonsils and vocal cords.

 Occasionally, your dog may also have a clear nasal discharge, suffer from loss of appetite and be a little more lethargic than normal.